 - Exceptions to this are New York – Satisfied judgments remain 5 years from the date filed.

 - Tax Liens remain on credit reports for 7 years from the date paid and if the tax lien goes unpaid, it can remain indefinitely.
 With exception of California where tax liens, paid or unpaid remain for 7 years from the date filed.
+IRS tax liens can be deleted if paid in full or you enter into a payment plan.

 - Foreclosures can be reported on credit reports for 7 years.